Learn how to make DIY Plantable Seed Paper and a customizable envelope.

-Guests at your Wedding or Shower will love this beautiful handmade gift!
+Guests at your Wedding or Shower will love this beautiful handmade gift, and the seed paper is easy to make.
+It’s also a great eco-friendly gift that’s ready to plant.

-I used wildflower seeds in the plantable seed paper I made.
-One package of Mountain Valley Seeds (see it on Amazon) contains about 80,000 Wildflower Seeds and will make between 20-24 cards.
+Note: I used wildflower seeds in the plantable seed paper in this DIY.
+One package of Mountain Valley Seeds contains about 80,000 Wildflower Seeds and will yield between 20-24 paper seed cards.

 - Wildflower seeds